Drinks can maker Ball in talks to buy UK rival Rexam

-(Reuters) - British drinks can maker Rexam Plc REX.L said it is in talks to be bought by U.S. rival Ball Corp (BLL.N) for 4.3 billion pounds ($6.6 billion), a deal that would form an industry giant better equipped to withstand rising aluminum costs.
+Feb 5 (Reuters) - British drinks can maker Rexam Plc said it is in talks to be bought by U.S. rival Ball Corp for 4.3 billion pounds ($6.6 billion), a deal that would form an industry giant better equipped to withstand rising aluminium costs.

 Rexam said it had received a proposal from Broomfield, Colorado-based Ball valuing it at 610 pence per share.
 Rexam’s London-traded shares closed significantly lower, at 541.5 pence.